Avoid Eating Lobster, Sustainability Group Says. Here's Why

 In an interview, Monterey Bay Aquarium Vice President of Global Ocean Conservation Jennifer Dianto Kemmerly said, “No one wants their appetite for seafood to be driving a species to extinction.”

-In terms of whether or not a business, restaurant or chef who follows Seafood Watch guidance chooses to longer use or sell lobster, Dinato Kemmerly said that depends on their commitment to sustainability.
+In terms of whether or not a business, restaurant or chef who follows Seafood Watch guidance chooses to longer use or sell lobster, Dianto Kemmerly said that depends on their commitment to sustainability.

 She also explained that it is possible for New England lobster to return to a green or yellow designation if further research can more clearly rule out lobster gear from the state as a cause of whale entanglements.

-"Right now, science indicates most entanglements are not recorded," said Dianato Kemmerly.
+"Right now, science indicates most entanglements are not recorded," said Dianto Kemmerly.

 She added that "90%" of entanglements "can't be linked to a particular gear type, so that's the evidence we're looking for."